MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2021/01/devtools.md

 <!-- ====================================================================== -->
 #### Copy object in the Console and Sources tool

 You can now copy object values in the **Console** and **Sources** tools.
 The ability to copy object values is useful when working with large objects.
-For the history of this feature in the Chromium open-source project, see Issues [1148353](https://crbug.com/1148353) and [1149859](https://crbug.com/1149859).

 In the **Console** tool, right-click an object, and then select **Copy object**.